FAQ

 We teach traditional characters because while they are harder to learn, once learned it is then much easier to learn simplified characters.
 It is more challenging to go the other direction and learn traditional after starting with simplified.

-Textbooks in later grades also have simplified so students can learn simplified as well, but they will have a stronger foundation having started in with traditional
+Textbooks in later levels also have simplified so students can learn simplified as well, but they will have a stronger foundation having started in with traditional.

 Do you have tutoring?